CommodoreOS/pcuaeinstallzone/README.md

-# PCUAE Installer Setup
+# PCUAE Installer Setup has now compteted.
-## PCUAE Installer Setup has now finished installing PCUAE...
+## PCUAE Installer Setup has now finished installing PCUAE.

 ## More info on PCUAE